-The primary motivation for entering new local markets is to reach out to new consumers.
+The primary motivation for localization is to reach out to new consumers.
 More customers generates more sales.
 However, it isn’t just as easy as that.
 Different market factors influence customers in different regions.
 A single economic change is less likely to strike you hard if you invest in different markets, thus your business is less risky.
+Thus, translation and localization might just be what your business might need.

 Your overall content approach for converting content to communicate with a different audience with a language that sounds familiar is known as a localization strategy.
 Your business will determine and identify both the markets to join and the ultimate target for content in that region through a localization plan.
 Rather than merely replacing English words with translated text, fully localized content resonates with audiences because it integrates relevant cultural context to sound familiar.
 Inside an organization, localization could be necessary if different departments use different terminologies.
 Modern translation and localization programs ensure that all interpreted data is saved in a database.